Tutorials¶

 ts = engine.simulate(model, contig, samples, slim_scaling_factor=10)

-(Note: you have to have SLiM installed for this to work,
+(Note: you have to have SLiM

 and if it isn’t installed in your PATH